CyberMonitor/orquestra-docs/intro/content/basics/platform.md

 description: How Orquestra helps you go from zero to hero with workflows
 ---

-Orquestra is dedicated to making writing and deploying workflows simple, shareable, and scalable to meet the needs of scientists and developers.
+Orquestra is dedicated to making, writing, and deploying workflows simple, shareable, and scalable to meet the needs of scientists and developers.
 It encourages an incremental approach that allows for swappable simulators and hardware backends, enabling collaboration to utilize best-of-breed quantum systems.

 Orquestra can be used as a new layer in your stack that sits between your infrastructure and your applications.
 It's a combination of open source components, commercial extensions, and cloud services.